-In the course of financial consolidation, the individual business units of a parent-subsidiary group are presented as a single company.
+In the course of financial consolidation, the individual divisions of a parent-subsidiary group are presented as a single company.
 The annual financial statements are published under the umbrella of the parent company.
 The financial aspects of the subsidiaries are presented as if the companies were divisions of the parent company.

 Essentially, the main steps of accounting consolidation are in the process of financial consolidation: